A man is dead and a woman injured after gunman opened fire on pair dining at a Houston restaurant - KVIA

 A man and a woman were finishing dinner at a restaurant at the Downtown Aquarium in Houston, Texas, Thursday night when a man seated at the other end of the bar got up, approached the pair and opened fire, officials said.

-When police arrived at the scene of the Downtown Aquarium, a man was dead and a woman was injured by gunfire.
+When police arrived at the scene of the Downtown Aquarium, a 28-year-old man was dead and his 24-year-old wife was injured by gunfire.
 She was taken to a local hospital where she’s being treated and is in stable condition, according to police.

+Police, via Twitter, called the shooting “a tragic, isolated incident” and said there was “no relationship” between the victims and the suspect.

+The suspect was identified as Danny Garcia Cazares, 39, who police said had a previous criminal history and a history of mental illness.

 The suspect “immediately started firing rounds” after approaching the pair shortly after 8 p.m., said Matt Slinkard, the Houston Police Executive Chief.